samerlahoud/tutorial-lpwan-iot/SPECTS-18/technical-specs.md

     - Regulated maximum transmit duration (or dwell time)
 - Collisions occur in LoRaWAN
     - Simultaneous transmissions on the same channel and spreading factor collide
+- Two types of messages: unconfirmed and confirmed

 #### LoRaWAN Access Method
 LoRaWAN is an ALOHA-type protocol: transmission by the device is based on its own communication needs with a small variation based on a random time basis